 Each machine will feature two markers based on ALVAR AR tags, one will be placed on the input, another one on the output side.
 All markers used are depicted in Table 2.
-The marker will be hori-

-3Note that this is the specific content for 2017 and may change in the future.
+The marker will be horizontally centered below the conveyor belt.
+The vertical distance (between tag and conveyor belt) will be about 35 cm.
+The markers will be mounted at the same position on all machines in a best effort fashion.
+But teams should expect to calibrate individually per marker.
+They are available for printing on the RoboCup Logistics website.